EricHugo/miComplete/README.rst

 Description
 --------------
-miComplete is a compact software aimed at the rapid and accurate determining of the quality of assembled genomes, often metagenome assembled bins. miComplete also aims at providing a more reliable completeness and redundancy metric via a system of weighting the impact of different marker genes presence or absence differently.
+miComplete is a compact software aimed at rapidly and accurately determining of the quality of assembled genomes, often metagenome assembled bins. miComplete also aims at providing a more reliable completeness and redundancy metric via a system of weighting the impact of different marker genes presence or absence differently.

 Completeness